 In a pot add the chicken broth.
 Cover and bring to a boil.
 Uncover and reduce heat to low.

 Remix the cornstarch slurry and pour into the broth until slightly thickened.
+Turn the heat off and let the broth cool to 150F-170F.

 Slowly pour in the eggs while using a ladle to stir the soup in one direction to create the ribbons of egg or "egg flowers in the soup.